-- 4.23 To support the implementation of the vision and objectives for the Neighbourhood Plan discussed in Section 2.7 to 2.9, the current version of the Saham Toney Neighbourhood Plan puts forward 41 policies to guide development in the Neighbourhood Plan area.
-These were developed following extensive community consultation and evidence gathering. - 4.24 The policies presented in the current Regulation 14 consultation version of the Neighbourhood Plan are as follows:
+- 4.23 To support the implementation of the vision and objectives for the Neighbourhood Plan discussed in Section 2.7 to 2.9, the current submission version of the Saham Toney Neighbourhood Plan puts forward 41 policies to guide development in the Neighbourhood Plan area.
+These were developed following extensive community consultation and evidence gathering, and refined following a third Regulation 14 consultation between June and August 2020. - 4.24 The policies presented in the current submission version of the Neighbourhood Plan are as follows: